The distribution of roots of Ehrhart polynomials for the dual of root polytopes of type C: Introduction

-where $\bm{e}_i$ denotes the $i$th coordinate unit vector of $\RR^d$.
-Then $A_d$ is a reflexive polytope of dimension $d$.
-The Ehrhart polynomial of the root polytope $A_{d}$ is calculated by Bacher, Harpe, and Venkov \cite[Theorem 3]{BHV} as follows:
+via the linear bijection $\bm{e}_i-\bm{e}_{i+1} \mapsto \bm{e}_i \; (i=1,\cdots,d)$ between $H$ and $\RR^d$, we use \eqref{typeA} as the root system of type $A$.
+The root polytope of type $A$, denoted by $A_{d}$, is the lattice polytope given as the convex hull of \eqref{typeA}.
+We know that $A_d$ is a reflexive polytope of dimension $d$ and the Ehrhart polynomial of the root polytope $A_{d}$ is calculated by Bacher, Harpe, and Venkov \cite[Theorem 3]{BHV} as follows:

 For the dual polytope $A_{d}^{*}$ of the root polytope $A_{d}$, its Ehrhart polynomial is calculated by Higashitani, Kummer, and Micha\l ek \cite[Lemma 5.3]{HKM} as follows:

 Furthermore, they proved that both $A_{d}$ and $A_{d}^{*}$ have the property that all the roots of the Ehrhart polynomial have their real parts equal to $-1/2$, i.e., those are CL-polytopes.
 See \cite[Example 3.5 and Corollary 5.4]{HKM}, respectively.